polo5/ZeroShotKnowledgeTransfer/README.md

 # Zero Shot Knowledge Transfer

-This is accompanying code for the paper "Zero-shot Knowledge Transfer via Adversarial Belief Matching" [see arxiv](https://arxiv.org/abs/1905.09768)
+This is accompanying code for the NeurIPS 2019 spotlight paper "Zero-shot Knowledge Transfer via Adversarial Belief Matching" [see arxiv](https://arxiv.org/abs/1905.09768)

 ## What is this work about?
 (TLDR)